Velebrdo

 Velebrdo (Велебрдо) is a village in the municipality of Mavrovo and Rostuša, North Macedonia.
 Situated on the slopes of the Dešat mountain, 2 km from the River Radika.
 The village has a relatively flat terrain, placed on a hill(брдо), giving it a unique position with great views of the surrounding mountains and the Radika valley.

 Demographics

-Velebrdo has traditionally been inhabited by Orthodox Macedonians and a Muslim Macedonian (Torbeš) population.
+Velebrdo has traditionally been inhabited by Orthodox Macedonians and a Torbeš population.

+According to the 1942 Albanian census, Velebrdo was inhabited by 494 Muslim Albanians and 85 Bulgarians.

 According to the 2002 census, the village had a total of 750 inhabitants.
 Ethnic groups in the village include: